 Here are some safety tips to help you keep your heater from turning into a hazard:

-- Choose the Right Location — To ensure that your propane heater is effective, you need to make sure it’s placed in the right location.
+- Choose the Right Location: To ensure that your propane heater is effective, you need to make sure it’s placed in the right location.
 This includes keeping it away from flammable materials as well as putting it in an area where it won’t accidentally get knocked over.
 The optimal location is in the center of a room where the heat can radiate throughout the entire space without being too close to any objects.
 Also, never use a propane heater in a bathroom.
 Wet areas like this need a special bathroom safe heater with specific safety features in place.

 If you’re wondering what the cost is to use a propane heater, you’ll be happy to know that these heaters are the most economical choice.